Data-analysis software framework 2DMAT and its application to experimental measurements for two-dimensional material structures: Introduction

 where $d(u, v)$ denotes a distance function between the two vectors $u=(u_1,\dots,u_m)$ and $v=(v_1,\dots,v_m)$.
 Hereinafter the 2-norm form

 is used, except where indicated.
 The objective function $F(X)$ may have local minima and may be affected by uncertainties due to the measurement conditions and the apparatus.

-Here, we focus on structure determination experiments of two-dimensional materials using quantum-beam diffraction methods: total-reflection high-energy positron diffraction (TRHEPD) \cite{HUGENSCHMIDT_2016_SurfSciRep_rev, Fukaya_2018_JPHYSD, Fukaya_2019_Book_SurfaceStructure}, surface X-ray diffraction (SXRD) ~\cite{FEIDENHANSL_1989_SXRD_review,Tajiri_2020_SXRD_review} and low-energy electron diffraction (LEED) \cite{VANHOVE-1993}.
+Here, we focus on quantum-beam diffraction experiments for the structure determination of two-dimensional (2D) materials, since 2D materials hold great promise for industrial applications, such as next-generation electronic devices, and catalysts.
+Nowadays, the structure of 2D materials are measured by total-reflection high-energy positron diffraction (TRHEPD) \cite{HUGENSCHMIDT_2016_SurfSciRep_rev, Fukaya_2018_JPHYSD, Fukaya_2019_Book_SurfaceStructure}, surface X-ray diffraction (SXRD) ~\cite{FEIDENHANSL_1989_SXRD_review,Tajiri_2020_SXRD_review} and low-energy electron diffraction (LEED) \cite{VANHOVE-1993}.
 In these experiments, $D$ is the diffraction intensity and $X$ is the atom position in two-dimensional materials.
+However, 2D materials are generally more difficult to measure the structure (atom position) than three-dimensional materials, since the diffraction beam intensity of 2D materials is weak, and the types of structures are diverse.

 The present paper reports that we have recently developed \verb|2DMAT|, an open-source data-analysis framework for two-dimensional material structures.
 The data-analysis methods are based on the above inverse-problem approach for TRHEPD, SXRD, and LEED experiments.
 In addition, \verb|2DMAT| is applicable to other problems if the user prepares an objective function $F=F(X)$.
 The software framework features parallel algorithms using the Message Passing Interface (MPI) for efficient data analysis not only by workstations with many-core CPU's but also by supercomputers.
-A prototype package of \verb|2DMAT| was developed as a private program \cite{TANAKA2020_ACTA_PHYS_POLO, TANAKA_2020_Preprint,HOSHI_2021_SION}.
-We then added several new features to the code and released 2DMAT as an open-source software framework.
+An early-stage package was developed as a private program \cite{TANAKA2020_ACTA_PHYS_POLO, TANAKA_2020_Preprint,HOSHI_2021_SION}.
+We then added several new features to the code and released the present package as an open-source software framework.

 The remainder of the present paper is organized as follows.
 Section \ref{SEC-ALGORITHM} gives an overview of the algorithms for the inverse problem.
 Section \ref{SEC-SOLVER} explains the supported experiments and problems: TRHEPD, SXRD, LEED, and others.
 Section \ref{SEC-SOFT} explains the present software framework.
-Sections \ref{SEC-EXAMPLES} and \ref{SEC-EXAMPLES-ANALYTIC} are devoted to examples.
-Finally, we summarize the present paper in Section \ref{SEC-SUMMARY}.
+Section \ref{SEC-EXAMPLES} is devoted to examples.
+Finally, we summarize the present paper and comment on future utilities in Section \ref{SEC-SUMMARY}.